 Comparison to BOI and Lexical Variables

-Next, we assessed the relationship between each affordance measure (AFS, AFP, and AFSS) and BOI, concreteness, SUBLTEX frequency, and AoA (Table 3).
-Because AFS and AFP measures reflect cue-affordance relations (rather than single item properties), the following analysis only assessed AFS and AFP values for each cue’s strongest affordance pairing.
-Overall, affordance measures were moderately-to-weakly correlated with BOI (rs ≤ .33; ps ≤ .001), suggesting that our affordance measures were assessing a separate construct relative to BOI.
-Similarly, AFS and AFP were weakly correlated with concreteness (rs ≤ .25; ps ≤ .001), though no correlation was detected between AFSS and concreteness (r = .01; p = .61).
+Next, we assessed the relationship between each affordance measure (AFS, AFP, and AFSS) and BOI, concreteness, SUBLTEX frequency, AoA, and QSS (Table 3).
+Because the AFS and AFP measures reflect cue-affordance relations (rather than single item properties), the following analysis only assessed AFS and AFP values for each cue’s strongest affordance pairing.
+Overall, affordance measures were weakly-to-moderately correlated with BOI (rs ≤ .33; ps ≤ .001), suggesting that our affordance measures were assessing a separate construct with only partial overlap with BOI.
+Similarly, AFS and AFP were weakly correlated with concreteness (rs ≥ .13, ps ≤ .001, and no correlation was detected between AFSS and concreteness, r = .01; p =.61).
 AFSS was most strongly correlated with SUBTLEX (r = .33; p < .001), such that cues with greater frequencies were more likely to have larger sets of uses.
-Next, AoA was negatively related to both AFSS and AFP (rs = -.21; ps ≤ .001), suggesting that cues acquired at later ages were more likely to have a reduced range of uses.
-Finally, regarding our affordance measures, a strong correlation emerged between AFS and AFP (r = .81; p < .001), which suggested convergent validity between both affordance measures.
+Next, AoA was negatively related to both AFSS and AFP (rs = -.21; ps≤ .001), suggesting that cues acquired at later ages were more likely to have a reduced range of uses.
+Finally, QSS was weakly correlated with AFSS (r = .13, p < .001), suggesting that cues with more associative neighbors were additionally more likely to have larger sets of potential actions.
+However, a weak negative correlation emerged between QSS and AFS (r = -.09, p < .001).
+Thus, increased set-sizes were related to an overall decrease in AFS.

+Regarding our affordance measures, a strong correlation emerged between AFS and AFP (r = .81; p < .001), which indicated strong convergent validity between both affordance measures.
 However, a medium negative correlation was detected between AFS and AFSS (r = -.47, p < .001), such that as set-size increased, the mean AFS of each cue decreased.
-However, because our AFP measure controlled for this by assessing affordances at the participant level rather than item-level, the magnitude of this relationship was greatly reduced when affordances were measured via AFP (r = -.09; p < .001).
+Because our AFP measure controlled for this by assessing affordances at the participant level rather than the item-level, the magnitude of this relationship was greatly reduced when affordances were measured via AFP (r = -.09; p < .001).

 Comparison to Semantic Word Norms

 Finally, we assessed the relationship between AFS and AFP and two other similarity measures: FAS values taken from Nelson et al. (2004), which measure the probability of a word being generated for a given cue via free-association, and COS values derived from Buchanan et al., 2019, which provides a measure of semantic feature overlap between two concepts.
 We began by computing the percentage of cue-affordance pairs in our dataset which overlapped with each dataset.
-Because affordances reflect a separate dimension of meaning compared to cue-target association and semantic features, we reasoned that the overlap between datasets would be low, as participants in the present study were instructed to focus specifically on object interactions, rather than its constituent parts or related concepts.
+Because affordances reflect a separate dimension of meaning compared to cue-target association and semantic features, we reasoned that the overlap between datasets would be low, as participants in the present study were instructed to focus specifically on object interactions, rather than its constituent features or related concepts.
 Consistent with this notion, overlap between datasets was low, as less than 5% of cue-affordance pairs were available in the associative or semantic datasets (2.86% and 3.35%, respectively).
-Thus, the lack of overlap between the affordance dataset and existing semantic datasets provides further confidence that our norm set was assessing meaning specifically in terms of object use.
+Thus, the lack of overlap between the affordance dataset and existing semantic datasets provides further evidence that our norm set was assessing meaning specifically in terms of object use.